manunamz/jekyll-wikilinks/README.md

 wikilinks:
   enabled: true
   exclude: []
+  css:
+    link:
+      exclude: []
+# TODO
+      wiki: 'wiki-link'
+      web: 'web-link'
+      invalid: 'invalid-link'
+      embed: 'wiki-link-embed-link'
+    embed:
+      container: 'wiki-link-embed'
+      title: 'wiki-link-embed-title'
+      content: 'wiki-link-embed-content'
 ```

 The `enabled` flags may be toggled to turn off the plugin or turn off `d3_graph_data` generation.
 Any jekyll type ("pages", "posts", or collection names such as "docs" or "notes") may be added to a list of `exclude`s for either wikilinks or graph generation.

+The css-level `exclude` defines a list of css classes that should not have the `wiki` css class applied to it.

 ## Syntax
 - File level links: `[[filename]]`